angeloashmore/styled-system-scale/docs/how-it-works.md

 Note that the `fontSize` value is taken from `theme.fontSizeScales.large`.

-Styled System uses the fontSize prop to create the style objects used by `styled-system`, `emotion`, etc.
+Styled System uses the `fontSize` prop to create the style objects used by `styled-components`, `emotion`, etc.

-All props passed to the component are still passed to the underlying component.
-This allows the component to still accept a `fontSize` prop that overrides the scale prop.
+All props provided to the component are still passed to the underlying component.
+This allows the component to accept a `fontSize` prop that overrides the scale prop.